Keyboard shortcuts

 The most basic form of middleware is a custom main entrypoint function, which will be called for every request to your Cloesce application.

 Cloesce will search your project for an exported main entrypoint.
-If it doesn’t appear, a default main will be generated that simply initializes the Cloesce application.
+If none is found, a default main will be generated that simply initializes the Cloesce application.
 The main entrypoint allows you to intercept a request before it reaches the Cloesce Router, and handle the output of the Cloesce Router as you see fit.

 Below is an example of using the main entrypoint to attach CORS headers to every response: